-Across the world people are concerned about the apparent inability of governments, business and public institutions to address the economic, social and environmental challenges of the 21st Century.
 Our present ways of thinking and governing are neither coping with the pace of change nor meeting citizens’ expectations.
 There is an urgent need for a fresh approach and responsive leadership.

-In some ways Australia remains the ‘lucky country’ but here too we are struggling with economic upheaval, rising inequality, loss of social cohesion, increased rates of mental illness and serious environmental threats, notably climate change.
 Many Australians are losing faith in our basic democratic institutions and withdrawing from active participation in civic and cultural life.
 Our reputation as an inclusive, tolerant and compassionate society is under threat.

 It’s time to explore a new model of governance, one based on a re-energised civil society that draws on the strength and resourcefulness of people working together in diverse local and regional communities – a localist response.”